Lotti Brown header

 You can also get my free guide to getting started with nature journaling, here...

-And I have a short course of 20 exercises to help you start nature journaling in your own way that suits your life and personality here...
+And I have a gentle self-paced course of 20 exercises to help you start nature journaling with ideas to help you journal in your own way while deepening your connection with nature, here...

 Print Friendly and PDF